A complete Assembler, BASIC and 'C' Development Suite for the Atari Jaguar

 Eg. jsfLoadClut(strptr(STARS_clut),10,16) ' Loads the palette from the STARS asset into CLUT 10 where there are 16 colours.
 See example project: shootbang |

-rapFadeClut(int clut_no,int fade_cols,int *palette) | fades CLUT clut_no (0-15) to CLUT values address palette . fade_cols is the number of CLUT entries to process.
-Note that fade_cols is 0 based, so to fade 16 cols pass 15. |
+process.
+Note that fade_cols is 0 based, so to fade 16 cols pass 15.
+See example BASIC project fader. |

-rapFadeSingle(index_to_fade,desired_colour_in_16_bit_BBG) | fades CLUT index index_to_fade to desired_colour_in_16_bit_BBG . |
+rapFadeSingle(index_to_fade,desired_colour_in_16_bit_BBG) | Fades CLUT index index_to_fade to desired_colour_in_16_bit_BBG . |

-rapFadeDelay = x | Where x is the delay (in function calls) between steps (.word) |
+rapFadeDelay = x | Where x is the delay (in function calls) between steps |

 Command | Description |